DenisLabrecque/Denis-Labrecque-Website-2020/content/programming/Bing-API-map-waypoint-tool.md

 // Left degrees are negative and right degrees are positive.
 // Always returns the shortest angle. function headingError(bearing, heading) {
-    // Get both angles; these add to 360 degrees let leftAngle = bearing - heading
+    // Get both angles; these add to 360 degrees, but one is smaller let leftAngle = bearing - heading
     let rightAngle = heading - bearing

-    // Non-negative
+    // Make non-negative
     if(leftAngle < 0)
         leftAngle += 360
     if(rightAngle < 0)
         rightAngle += 360

-    // Return the smallest and negative for left return leftAngle < rightAngle ? -leftAngle : rightAngle }
+    // Return the most acute angle, and make leftwards angles negative return leftAngle < rightAngle ? -leftAngle : rightAngle }
 {{</highlight>}}

+The code above corrects for situations where a simple subtraction does not give the ideal answer.
+For example, what happens if `heading = 350.0` and `bearing = 10.0`?
+Is the vehicle pointing 340 degrees to the waypoint's right?

 ### Calculating Distance between Two Locations on Earth
-To know whether a vehicle has arrived to its waypoint requires measuring distance.
-One may also want to know the path's total length.
+To know whether a vehicle has arrived at a waypoint requires measuring distance.
+One might also want to know other distance information, like the path's total length.

 Accurately finding two distances on earth requires including the earth's sphericity.
 To test this function's accuracy, try inputting two cities with a known distance between them.